irumvag/punchrevive/LINE_BASED_FEATURE.md

    └─────────┘
    Detected: Python

-6. Preview shows all 7 cards with bit sequences
+6. Preview shows all 7 cards as visual punch cards:
+   - Each card displays an 8×80 grid
+   - Green glowing holes where bits = '1'
+   - Black cells where bits = '0'
+   - Looks like real punch cards!

 7. Click "⚡ Resurrect Code ⚡"